 This parameter allows you to control how frequently the log buffer flushes to disk.
 It has different settings, which are given below:

-But, there is a risk that if the system crashes, the flush is not guaranteed.
+The fastest option, but there is a risk that if the system crashes, the flush is not guaranteed.
 To avoid problems, you should keep a backup of the latest committed transactions.

 - 1 – The '1' setting writes the log buffer to the log file, AND it does it to durable storage after every committed transaction.

-The fastest option.
+This option offers a balance between performance and data safety.
 It reduces write-load a lot, but you can lose 1 second of data if there is a power failure or kernel crash. - 3 – When set to '3,' it emulates the older commit implementations with 3 syncs to disk per group.
 (MariaDB only)

 Using the value "1" value is the best practice in terms of safety.
 That is because it does not follow the ACID properties otherwise.
 So, a transaction should always be at risk.